github/opensource.guide/_articles/how-to-contribute.md

 You should usually open an issue in the following situations:

-* Report an error you can't solve yourself
+* Report an error you can't solve yourself.
-* Discuss a high-level topic or idea (for example, community, vision or policies)
+* Discuss a high-level topic or idea (for example, community, vision or policies).
-* Propose a new feature or other project idea
+* Propose a new feature or other project idea.

 Tips for communicating on issues: